 Navient is also offering payment relief for those with Federal Family Education Loan Program loans owned by Navient.
 This program, which is available to qualified borrowers who request it on or after July 1, 2020, brings your eligible loans current and postpones payments for at least one full month.
 The lender is also offering an income-driven repayment plan or deferment of all payments for six months if you become unemployed.
 To learn more and discuss your options, call 1-888-272-5543.

-What it’s offering: Nelnet has an information page that explains that the CARES Act suspends payments through Sept.
-30, 2020.
+What it’s offering: Nelnet has an information page that explains the suspension of payments and interest accrual on all federally held student loans through Dec.
+31, 2020.
 If you have questions about your account, you can call 1-888-486-4722.

 Note that under the CARES Act, loans owned by a bank, credit union or other lender are not eligible for suspension.
 But Nelnet says other options — such as economic hardship or unemployment deferment — are available if you’re in current repayment status.